mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 - The path to the labels of the data (here, it is `medperf_tutorial/sample_raw_data/labels`)
 - The benchmark that you wish to participate in.
 This ensures your data in the next step will be prepared using the benchmark's data preparation container.

+!!! note
-> Note: You will be submitting general information about the data, not the data itself.
+    You will be submitting general information about the data, not the data itself.
 The data never leaves your machine.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_register.mp4" width="800px" controls></video>

 ## 5. Data Owner: Run data preparation

+Click on the `prepare` button in your dataset page.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_prepare.mp4" width="800px" controls></video>

 ### Set dataset into operational mode

-After running preparation, click on `set opertional` to mark your dataset as ready for benchmarking.
+After running preparation, click on the `set opertional` button to mark your dataset as ready for benchmarking.
 This will also upload some statistics calculated on the dataset according to the benchmark owner's requirement.

-# TODO: mention statistics
+For the benchmark of this tutorial, the statistics will be the number of cases and the label counts.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_set_operational.mp4" width="800px" controls></video>

 ## 6. Data Owner: Request participation

+Click on the `associate with benchmark` button in your dataset page.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_request_association.mp4" width="800px" controls></video>

+You won't be able to run the benchmark until the benchmark owner approves your association request.

 ## 7. Benchmark Owner: Approve the participation requests

-Login as Benchmark Owner then accept participation requests from the model owner and from the data owner.
+Logout, then login as the benchmark owner, navigate to your benchmark page, then accept participation requests from the model owner and from the data owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_approve_associations.mp4" width="800px" controls></video>

 ## 8. Data Owner: Run the benchmark

-Now, login as the data owner, navigate to your dataset page, and run the benchmark on your data:
+Now, Logout, then login as the data owner, click on the `Datasets` tab, navigate to your dataset page, and run the benchmark on your data.

+You will see that the reference model has been already run during the association.
+Click on the `Run` button of the other model to run it.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/run_execution.mp4" width="800px" controls></video>

-### Data Owner: Submit the results
+## 9. Data Owner: Submit the results

+Now you can click on the `Submit` button for each model to submit the results to the MedPerf server, so that the benchmark owner can view them.
+You can click `View Results` before submitting as well.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/view_and_submit_results.mp4" width="800px" controls></video>

 ## 10. Benchmark Owner: View the results

-Now, login as the benchmark owner, navigate to your benchmark page, and you can see the results.
+Now, logout, then login as the benchmark owner, navigate to your benchmark page, and you can see the results.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_view_results.mp4" width="800px" controls></video>